 Deposits / Refunds:

-For Expeditions and Day Trips: 50% of the camp fee due as a deposit and is non-refundable.
+For Expeditions: 50% of the camp fee due as a deposit and is non-refundable.
 The remaining balance must be paid two weeks prior to the start of each camp session.
 Written notification of cancellation must be made, via email, no less than four weeks prior to the start of the session.

-For Adventure Day Camps: $145 deposit for each two-week camp session. $100 of each camp session deposit is non-refundable.
+For Adventure Day Camps: $150 deposit for each one week camp session. $100 of each camp session deposit is non-refundable.
 The remaining balance must be paid two weeks prior to the start of each camp session.
 Written notification of cancellation must be made, via email, no less than two weeks prior to the start of the session.
 Full payment must be received in order for the camper to attend each session.

 Day Camp Themes